chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 * Below is a list of Conditional Access Policies that Microsoft recommends in an Azure AD Tenant.
 * Each link in the table of content contains information about a policy with notes about how to evaluate the impact of the policy.
 * Use this method to shorten the amount of time it takes to deploy Conditional Access Policies in Azure AD, by proactively leveraging existing signinlogs and filtering to show the users that could be impacted.
+* Yes it is posible and every organization should still use conditional access policies even if they have a third party IDP.
+More information in the requirements section.

 **Table of Content**
 * [Goals](https://github.com/chadmcox/Azure_AD_Conditional_Access_Policies#goals)